ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The messageData object provides access to the bytes that were received for this Message, along with the length of the byte array.

+In case a Message is received from a Pooled Connection, a (local) reqRef is provided to match requests and responses, see {{connection-pooling}}.
 See {{receive-framing}} for handling Message framing in situations where the Protocol Stack provides octet-stream transport only.